saltstack/salt/doc/topics/tutorials/multimaster_pki.rst

 over all of them evenly.
 Or if the hardware differs between the masters, have more minions on stronger hardware and less on weaker.

-This tutorial describes all the settings to make this possible.
+This tutorial explains alle the settings to make this possible.
 It will describe:

 - setting up a mutli-master environment without having to copy AES-master-keys back and forth after restarting the salt-master daemon on one of the masters
 - how to enable minions to work with multiple masters without compromising security